cosmos/cosmos-sdk/docs/architecture/adr-027-deterministic-protobuf-serialization.md

 ### Usage in SDK

-For the reasons mentioned above (negative section) we prefer to keep workarounds for shared data structure.
+For the reasons mentioned above ("Negative" section) we prefer to keep workarounds for shared data structure.
 Example: aforementioned `TxRaw` is using a raw bytes as a workaround.
 This frees them from a risk of wrongly implementing this standard on top of their favorite protobuf library.